7 Tips for Weight Loss

 Some tips for meal planning:

 - A routine and consistency are the keys.
 Have a similar meal schedule each week.
-For example, Mondays we always have salmon; Tuesdays are “Taco Tuesdays;” and Wednesdays we have chicken with pre-roasted vegetables and quinoa.
+For example, Mondays we always have salmon; Tuesdays are “Taco Tuesdays;” and Wednesdays we have soup or chicken with pre-roasted vegetables.

 - To save time, buy pre-cut or prepared veggies.

 - Double or triple recipes and freeze to use in following weeks.